Crime Classics: Production

 Produced and directed by radio actor and director Elliott Lewis, the program was a historical true crime series, examining crimes and murders from the past.
 It grew out of Lewis' personal interest in famous murder cases and took a documentary-like approach to the subject, carefully recreating the facts, personages and feel of the time period.
 Comparatively little dramatic license was taken with the facts and events, but the tragedy was leavened with humor, expressed largely through the narration.

-The crimes dramatized generally covered a broad time and place frame from ancient Greece to late 19th-century America.
+The crimes dramatized covered a broad range of times and places, from ancient Greece to late 19th-century America.
 Each episode in the series was co-written by Morton Fine and David Friedkin, in consultation with Lewis, although the scripting process was more a matter of research, as the stories were from "the records of newspapers of every land from every time."

 The cases ranged from famous assassinations (of Abraham Lincoln, Leon Trotsky, and Julius Caesar) and the lives (and often deaths) of the likes of Cesare Borgia and Blackbeard to more obscure cases, such as Bathsheba Spooner, who killed her husband Joshua Spooner in 1778 and became the first woman tried and executed in America.